ds2-lab/NotebookOS/deploy/docker-WSL2/README.md

 # Deploying via Docker Compose
-This directory contains the files necessary to deploy the Distributed Jupyter Cluster using `docker compose`.

-Simply execute the following command:
+For development, NotebookOS supports [Docker Compose](https://docs.docker.com/compose/).
+Run `setup/install.sh` to install host dependencies.
+A `docker-compose.yml` template is provided in `deploy/docker-WSL2/`.
+Generate it via `generate-docker-compose-file.sh`.
+Once you have generated a `docker-compose.yml` file, you can deploy NotebookOS via Docker Compose using the following command:
 ``` sh
 docker compose up -d --build --scale daemon=4`
 ```